Watch a sneak peek of some of the fun our FLL Explore students will be having this year with the UNEARTHED theme!

 Can parents be mentors?

 Yes!
-We are currently recruiting more mentors as we expand the number of teams we support, and we welcome parents to be mentors.
+We are currently recruiting more mentors, and we parents are welcome to volunteer if they can do so on a consistent basis.
 We ask all mentors, including parent mentors, to commit to attending all meetings, go through our application and screening process, and complete our trainings.
 Please refer to the mentor page for more information.

 Meet the Mentors